bxparks/rpn83p/USER_GUIDE.md

 **OCT** (octal)

 The `OCT` (octal) mode displays all numbers on the RPN stack using base 8.
 Only the integer part is rendered.
-It is converted into an unsigned 32-bit integer, and printed using 11 octal digits.
+It is converted into an unsigned integer, and printed using a fixed number of octal digits depending on the word size.
 If there are fractional digits after the decimal point, a decimal point `.` is printed at the end of the 11 digits to indicate that the fractional part is not shown.
 Negative numbers are not valid and a single `-` character is printed instead.
-Three dots are printed if the integer part is `>= 2^32`.
+Three dots are printed if the integer part is `>= 2^WSIZ`.

 The button digits `0` through `7` are entered normally.
 The button digits `8` and `9` are disabled in octal mode.